by Alan K. Lee

 Part of the mission of the Lan Su Chinese Garden is to promote better understanding of Chinese art, history, tradition, and culture.
 Classes and demonstrations of Chinese calligraphy, brush painting, paper folding, poetry, music, horticulture, wood carving, and other arts such as kite making, are held throughout the year at the garden.
 And public tours of the garden led by trained docents are held several times a day.

-Lan Su Chinese Garden is open from 10:00 to 4:00 daily except for Thanksgiving, Christmas, and New Year’s Day.
-Admission is $12.95 for adults, $11.95 for seniors (62+), and $9.95 for children 6-18 and college students.
+Lan Su Chinese Garden is open from 10:00 to 4:30 daily in the winter and 10:00 to 6:30 in the summer.
+The garden is closed on Thanksgiving, Christmas, and New Year’s Day.
+Admission is $16 for adults, $15 for seniors (62+), and $13 for children 6-18 and college students (2025 prices).
 Children five and under are free.
-There are currently no Covid-19 restrictions.
-You can find more information about the garden at the Lan Su website.
+Annual memberships are available for $60 (one individual plus one guest per visit).
+Senior and student memberships are $40 (one individual).
+Family memberships (two individuals plus two guests ) are $100.
+You can find more information about the garden at the Lan Su

 Portland, Oregon is known as the Rose City, and has long had a love affair with roses.
 The Portland Rose Society has been in existence for more than 130 years.
 Portland’s premier festival is the annual Rose Festival, held in June every year since 1907.
 And one of the city’s best, if not the best, botanical gardens is the International Rose Test Garden.